flightaware/tohil/Doc/reference/tohil_types.rst

    pair: Boolean; operations
    single: false

-Any tclobj can be tested for truth value, for use in an :keyword:`if` or :keyword:`while` condition or as operand of a Boolean operations.
+Any tclobj can be tested for truth value, for use in an `if` or `while` condition or as operand of a Boolean operations.

 Interpretation of the boolean is according to Tcl rules.
 These are very close to Python rules, however.